 This is an ideal choice for active traders who don’t necessarily need research, and like to keep their cash deposits in mutual funds instead.

 Stake is an Australian online broker that offers commission-free trades on US stocks and ETFs.

 One of Stake’s main advantages is transparency and low cost.
 There are no inactivity or trading fees.
-Furthermore, new users can get one free share after opening a Stake account and funding it within 24 hours.

 Its trading platforms are modern and beginner-friendly, making it a suitable alternative for both beginners and those who want to gain exposure to US-listed stocks and ETFs.